Jbleezy/BO1-Reimagined/README.md

 * Eclipse mode activatable with 1-4 players
 * Can activate eclipse mode one more time after sidequest completion to stay in eclipse mode for the rest of the match
 * While a weapon is in Pack-a-Punch, players will not be pushed off the stairs
-* Gongs now move and make a sound when meleed even if they have already been meleed recently
+* Gongs now move and make a sound when meleed if they have already been meleed recently

 #### Sidequest
 * Completable with 1-4 players